 Bread yoga time!

 I like doing such strange things to my bread when they turn out this soft.
-A reminder to me that this proportion of ingredients works very well.
+A reminder to myself that this proportion of ingredients works very well.
 The crust also browned nicely, largely due to the higher amount of butter.

 I have read from somewhere that black sesame seeds are better eaten grounded than as seeds, just like the flaxseeds.
 So a white bread recipe incorporating black sesame powder sounds like a good idea given its medicinal benefits.